Lower bounds for uniform read-once threshold formulae in the randomized decision tree model: Bounds for uniform read-once functions

-\subsection{Uniform alternating AND-OR trees.}
+\subsection{Uniform alternating AND-OR trees}

 In this subsection we prove Theorem~\ref{thm:andor}, by showing that the directional algorithm for the alternating AND-OR tree satisfies the same recurrence as the one we obtain with the method of generalized costs.
-In particular, we show that the recurrences (\ref{eq:costdef}) and (\ref{eq:recurrence}) coincide for the case of uniform alternating AND-OR trees.
+In particular, we show that the recurrences (\ref{eq:costdef}) and (\ref{eq:recurrence}) coincide for uniform alternating AND-OR trees.